Tamborine - Canungra

 Tamborine - Canungra is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Tamborine-Canungra, evaluated at the latest Census, comprised 95.8% houses and 4.2% other dwellings.
-In comparison, Non-Metro Qld had 96.1% houses and 3.9% other dwellings.
-Home ownership in Tamborine-Canungra was 38.8%, with the remainder mortgaged (47.7%) or rented (13.5%), similar to Non-Metro Qld's levels.
-The median monthly mortgage repayment was $1,950, matching Non-Metro Qld's average, while the median weekly rent was $420, compared to Non-Metro Qld's $410.
-Nationally, Tamborine-Canungra's mortgage repayments were higher at $1,950 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+In Tamborine - Canungra, as per the latest Census, 95.8% of dwellings were houses with the remaining 4.2% comprising semi-detached homes, apartments and other dwelling types.
+This compares to Non-Metro Qld's 96.1% houses and 3.9% other dwellings.
+Home ownership in Tamborine - Canungra stood at 38.8%, mirroring Non-Metro Qld's figure, with mortgaged properties making up 47.7% and rented dwellings accounting for 13.5%.
+The median monthly mortgage repayment was $1,950, in line with the Non-Metro Qld average.
+The median weekly rent stood at $420 compared to Non-Metro Qld's figure of $410.
+Nationally, Tamborine - Canungra's median monthly mortgage repayments were higher at $1,950 versus Australia's average of $1,863, while rents were substantially above the national average of $375.

 Frequently Asked Questions - Housing